lomenzel/nix-luanti/doc/src/server-opts.md

 ### `services.luanti.servers.<name>.openFirewall`

-Opens UDP port for the server in the firewall.
+Opens UDP port for the server and if host is set, the TCP ports for nginx in the firewall.

 - **Type**: Boolean
 - **Default**: `true`